Brosilio/Inventure/README.md

  ```

 ### Directive Syntax
 All directives in Inventure begin with an "at" symbol `@`, are single words, and are followed by a semicolon.
 They can have parameters, which are encased in curly braces `{ }`.
 Parsers must support multiple `directive` statements per line.
+There is one exception, and that is locations (or labels).
+Those start with a colon `:` and the name of the location follows immediately after.
+See below for that.

 Example:
 ```d